Write to S3

 Create a new Write Component

-From your workspace Super Graph view, follow these steps to create your Write Component:
+From your Workspace Super Graph view, follow these steps to create your Write Component:

 - Form